blabla1337/skf-flask/skf/markdown/knowledge_base/68-knowledge_base--Incorrect_or_missing_charset--.md

 ## Description:

-When the browser has to guess the charset according to the content that is presented by the application, then this could could lead to XSS injections when the guess is wrong.
+When the browser has to guess the charset according to the content that is presented by the application, then this could lead to XSS injections when the guess is wrong.

 ## Solution: